DakDune/CAFDuneWork/README.md

 For Python installation, you can download it from the official website: [Python](https://www.python.org/downloads/)

-In order to manage and work in an environment you also need conda: (https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
+In order to manage and work in an environment you also need conda: (https://docs.anaconda.com/miniconda/install/#quick-command-line-install).
+Go to quick start and find the type you need for your computer.
+Then copy and paste into your terminal.

 ---